Roatan is the largest of the Bay Islands, which are a part of Honduras, lying just over 30 miles from the northern coast of the Honduran mainland.

 French Harbor is the second largest community on Roatan.
 It is a thriving business center, with grocery stores, banks, real estate offices, shrimp boat docks, and shipping companies.
 French Harbor also offers a nice shopping center featuring a Wendy's restaurant, AppleBees, a grocery store, and many other businesses.

-Punta Gorda has the largest settlement of Garifuna people.
+Punta Gorda has the largest settlement of Garifuna people on the Bay Islands.
+There are also Garifuna settlements on the mainland of Honduras.
 The Garifuna have a fascinating culture, preserving their African roots.
 They beat African drums and still speak the Garifuna language, which is very unusual sounding.

 West End is one of the main tourist destinations of the island, with dive centers, hotels, restaurants, and tourist shops.
 West End has rental properties and condominiums available for travellers who choose to stay longer on Roatan.